venth/aws-adfs/README.md

 # aws-adfs
-Command line tool to easier aws cli authentication against ADFS (multi factor authentication with active directory)
+Command line tool to easier aws cli authentication against ADFS (multi factor authentication with active directory).

+Thanks to [Brandond](https://github.com/brandond) contribution - "Remove storage of credentials, in favor of storing ADFS session cookies"
+aws-adfs:

+> allows you to re-login to STS without
+> entering credentials for an extended period of time, without having to store the user's actual credentials.
+> It also lets an organization control the period in which a user can re-login to STS without entering credentials,
+> by altering the ADFS session lifetime.

 # Installation